Trump downplays national security team texting military operation plan on Signal as a minor 'glitch'

 Signal’s encryption protocol is open source, meaning that it’s freely available for anyone to inspect, use or modify.
 The encryption protocol is also used by another popular chat service, social media company Meta’s WhatsApp platform.

-The official, who requested anonymity to speak about methods used to share sensitive information, said Signal was most commonly used to notify someone that they should check for a classified message sent through other means.

-The use of Signal became more prevalent during the last year of the Biden administration after federal law enforcement officials warned that China and Iran were hacking the White House as well as officials in the first Trump administration, according to the official.

-Sen. Angus King, a Maine Independent, questioned Ratcliffe and Gabbard over their assertion that no classified information was included in the chat.
+Sen. Angus King, a Maine Independent, said he was flummoxed by Ratcliffe and Gabbard’s assertion that no classified information was included in the chat.

 “It’s hard for me to believe that targets and timing and weapons would not have been classified,” he said.